sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 Also you can use the terminal to commit and push changes to your repository in GitHub.

 ## Time Travel Diffs
 The editor based documents (e.g. python code, sage worksheets, LaTex documents, etc.) as well as the Jupyter notebooks and Sage worksheets are Time Travel Diffs supported.
-The Time Travel Diffs feature allows you to see what happened with a file within a certain time interval.
+The Time Travel Diffs feature allows you to see what happened with a file within a certain time interval (and who made those changes)

 Open up **Time travel** from any document: